Guide to Harvest Season in Sonoma County

 Conclusion

 If you want to see Wine Country come alive with the sights and sounds of harvest, now’s the time to book your trip to Sonoma County.
 From hands-on experiences to gastronomic delights, we hope you indulge in every facet of this enchanting time of year.
-Cheers to Vintage 2023!
+And don’t miss our Napa Valley Harvest Guide for more harvest travel inspiration.
+Cheers to Vintage 2025!